-The Superintendent of Schools annually establishes a District Critical Incident Response Team (DCIRT).
-The DCIRT is responsible for assisting D.A.
-Dorsey Technical College with emergencies/critical incidents as needed and coordinating district resources.
-The Superintendent shall develop and update, as needed, a Critical Incident Response Plan (CIRP)/Emergency Operations Plan (EOP) for D.A.
-Dorsey Technical College.
-The DCIRT, will be responsible for providing updates to the plan and training for school site administrators.
+M-DCPS, as well as D.A.
+Dorsey, establishes a District Critical Incident Response Team (DCIRT).
+The DCIRT is responsible for assisting schools with emergencies/critical incidents as needed and coordinate District resources.
+The DCIRT will be responsible for providing updates to the plan and training for school site administrators.
 Pursuant to Florida statutes, the CIRP/EOP should be confidential and exempt from public record.